moth-quantum/quantum-audio/README.md

 ```

 ### Contributing
 Contributions to Quantum Audio are welcome!
 This package is designed to be a versatile tool for both research and artistic exploration.
-Whether you’re developing new features, improving existing functionality, your contributions are valuable to the community.

 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

 - **Code Contributions:** Add new features, fix bugs, or improve existing code.